mambawopieman/notes/README.md

 # 2024-02-06
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity and over-engineering.
 Write code that's easy to read, understand, and maintain.
 Remember, you're not just writing code for the computer to execute; you're writing it for other humans to comprehend and potentially modify.
 A complex system evolved from simple, well-structured components is a hallmark of elegant programming."

+# 2024-02-07
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and make progress more quickly.
+ 2. Plan ahead: Planning is crucial when it comes to programming.
+You should always have a clear idea of what you want to achieve and how you will go about achieving it.
+Creating a plan will also help to keep you organized and on track.
+It is a good idea to break down your plan into smaller, manageable tasks that can then be checked off as they are completed.
+3. Stay organized: Keeping your code, project files, notes, etc. organized is vital for maintaining a smooth workflow.
+Using version control systems, such as Git, can help with this, as it allows you keep track of all the changes you make to your project.
+Additionally, using well-organized code and naming conventions can make it easier to find and maintain your work.